Deputy Project Director

-- Support EpiC Nepal Project Director to ensure appropriate levels of technical assistance in program operations from EpiC HQ in timely manner, and to ensure EpiC Nepal’s technical quality, expertise and contribution is shared widely with HQ, donors, Government and collaborating partners.
+- Support EpiC Nepal Project Director to ensure appropriate levels of technical assistance in program operations from EpiC headquarter in timely manner, and to ensure EpiC Nepal’s technical quality, expertise and contribution is shared widely with HQ, donors, Government and collaborating partners.

 - Facilitate and ensure supportive supervision and monitoring are regularly planned and implemented and ensure issues and actions identified from the supervision visits are shared and addressed in time.

-- Provide support to Project Director to maintain project’s visibility and coordination at national, provincial and district level
+- Provide support to Project Director to maintain project’s visibility and coordination at national, provincial and district level.

-- Perform other duties as assigned by the EpiC Nepal Project Director or FHI 360 Nepal Country Director.
+- Perform other duties as assigned by the EpiC Nepal Project Director or FHI 360 Nepal office Country Director.

-- Demonstrated leadership in building and sustaining positive working relationships and partnerships with NGOs, Government and partners.
+- Demonstrated leadership in building and sustaining positive working relationships and partnerships with NGOs, Government, and partners.

 - Demonstrated experience negotiating annual work plans and directing teams to complete objectives/activities on time within budget while meeting high quality standards.